ugorichie/BreezeAffair/README.md

 5. After this is set, you then want to create a database system to be linked to your project, in this case-study, we make use of MySql Database.
 This is easily done by creating a table, and giving it same name in the '.env' file space for database. (see the laravel documention to understand more)
 // Link the database created to your laravel project

-6. After specifying our database in the '.env' file (DB_DATABASE = 'database_name'), we then want to run the artisan command to confim the link   // php artisan migrate //  -----  if this successfully migrates, we should see some new tables in the said new DATABASE.
+6. Migrate to database:  After specifying our database in the '.env' file (DB_DATABASE = 'database_name'), we then want to run the artisan command to confim the link   // php artisan migrate //  -----  if this successfully migrates, we should see some new tables in the said new DATABASE.

-7. We can also create our own migrations, to which these authentications / gaurds / middlewares will be added to in this case - Student, Admin , Editor was used.
+7. Create Migrations: We can also create our own migrations, to which these authentications / gaurds / middlewares will be added to in this case - Student, Admin , Editor was used.
     ##commands -- //php artisan make:migration Student // -- e.t.c

-8. Consequently, a model is required for each migration created, hence we run commands to create the required MODELS
-    ##commands -- //php artisan make:model Student // -- e.t.c
+8. Create corresponding model :  Consequently, a model is required for each migration created, hence we run commands to create the required MODELS      ##commands -- //php artisan make:model Student // -- e.t.c

+9. Edit new migration files : ensure that the new migrations created with the commands in (7.) have adeqaute columns and datatypes to the kind of data to be saved in them when the table are to be created {schema::create ...}

+10. Edit new model files: ensure that the new models created with the commands in (8.) have the correct 'FILLABLE'-> this is an array of required data to be passed to the db.

+                BASE 2: SEEDING DATA INTO THE DATABASE

+        Seeding into the database simply means, having to put in some data into the database the right way, this action limits possible error to be encountered in the course of the project.

+1.